nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![CheckoutSequenceDiagram](images/CheckoutSequenceDiagram.png)

-The activity diagram is similar to that of export.
+The activity diagram is similar to that of the `export` command.

 #### Design considerations